 - Using the Windows VPN app, connect to a server outside of the blackout region: Your virtual router will automatically broadcast this server location.

 - Connect your Roku or Chromecast to your virtual router network: You can do this from the Settings app on Roku or use the Google Home app on your phone for Chromecast.

 - Open the NBA app on Roku or cast from the NBA mobile app for Chromecast: You’ll now be able to access every game on NBA League Pass.

-EXPERT TIP: If you don’t have a Windows computer, you’ll have to use a VPN router.
+EXPERT ADVICE: If you don’t have a Windows computer, you’ll have to use a VPN router.
 We recommend ExpressVPN’s Aircove router as it’s easy to set up and is cheaper than its alternatives.